HearthSim/Arcane-Tracker/DEVELOPER.md

 The hsmodel submodule contains the cards database as well as some enums (CardIds, PlayerClass, etc..).
 It typically needs updating for every patch.

-To update it from the root of the repo:
+To update it from the root of the repo (This requires [kscript](https://github.com/holgerbrandl/kscript))

-    ./gradlew :hsmodel:updateCardsJson
+    ./script/update_card_json.kts